“Keep having dreams I can fly, till I notice I'm falling. Keep waking up in the night, with a light in my doorway.”

-A songwriter, multi-instrumentalist, and sound designer from California's Bay Area, Faris Monshi (Fair-iss Mawn-shee) blends the atmospheric, experimental Art Rock of Radiohead with the Electronica-drenched Singer-Songwriter stylings of Chet Faker.
+A songwriter, multi-instrumentalist and producer, Faris Monshi blends the atmospheric, experimental art rock of Radiohead with the electronica-drenched singer-songwriter stylings of Chet Faker.
 Emerging in 2015 with his debut EP, Idle Warships, Monshi began his journey as a young DIY artist and Music Technology graduate, simultaneously learning all of the various stages of music production in his makeshift bedroom studio.
-From writing and performing, to recording and mixing, what began as the necessity to be cost-effective became the holistic, big-picture approach he takes towards the creation of music.
+From writing and performing, to recording and producing, what began as the necessity to be cost-effective became the holistic, big-picture approach he takes towards the creation of music.

 His latest album, Crows in Reach, was the result of a year-long collaboration with Eduard Frolov EFG, a Latvian musician who discovered Faris through the fan community of the video game, Life is Strange.
 Sharing a passion for the game and its music, the two launched out from this commonality to map new grounds in the collaborative sounds that would become Crows in Reach.
 The entire album was written and recorded remotely from opposite sides of the planet, utilizing the text and voice capabilities of Facebook Messenger.